zjkong/tournament/README.md

 To turn the virtual machine off (without deleting anything), type vagrant halt.
 If you do this, you'll need to run vagrant up again before you can log into it.

+5 Before running application, you could run "psql" command in gitbash and do some database operation in it.
+"\c database_name" allows you to connect a database you want(in this project, database name is tournament) "\dt" tells you the how many table in the database.
+"\d+ table_name" tells you the schema of each table.
+You can also use insert, select, delete and other operations to update database and tables.

-5 Find tournament file through git bash and run 'python tournament_test.py', you will find that all tests passed.
+6 Find tournament file through git bash and run 'python tournament_test.py', you will find that all tests passed.

-6 If you have installed python, you can open tournament.py and find what each function do to the database.
+7 If you have installed python, you can open tournament.py and find what each function do to the database.
 You could also find database schema from tournament.sql.